-- ✓ We obtain information from your child's pre-school or previous school. - ✓ We have individual meetings with parents/carers of new children entering Reception. - ✓ The class teacher will visit the feeder pre-school to observe your child and speak to their key worker. - ✓ Information from other agencies who have worked with your child.
+- ✓ We obtain information from your child's pre-school or previous school. - ✓ We have individual meetings with parents/carers of new children entering Reception. - ✓ The class teacher will visit the feeder pre-school to observe your child and speak to their key worker. - ✓ We obtain information from other agencies who have worked with your child.
 Such as speech and language therapist. - ✓ The school has a graduated approach to SEND support following a cycle of 'Assess, Plan, Do, Review.' - ✓ We analyse data and track individual children's progress over time.
-Regular Pupil Progress Meetings with the SENDCo, Headteacher and class team involve discussions about any children we are concerned about. - ✓ If our staff think that your child has a SEND we will observe them; we will assess their understanding of what we are doing in school and use tests to pinpoint what is causing difficulty (what is happening and why) and meet with you to discuss further strategies and support. - ✓ The school works very closely with a range of other agencies that also provide relevant assessment information. - ✓ After additional support and professionals have been consulted, a decision could be made that a more formal assessment is required, leading to an application for an Education Health Care Plan (EHCP).
-Parents will be fully involved in this process.
+Regular Pupil Progress Meetings with the SENDCo, Headteacher and class team involve discussions about any children we are concerned about. - ✓ If our staff think that your child has a SEND we will observe them; we will assess their understanding of what we are doing in school and may use tests or assessment tools to pinpoint what is causing difficulty (what is happening and why) and meet with you to discuss further strategies and support. - ✓ The school works very closely with a range of other agencies that also provide relevant assessment information. - ✓ After additional support and professionals have been consulted, a decision could be made that a more formal assessment is required, leading to an application for an Education Health Care Plan (EHCP).
+Parents are always fully involved in this process.